Suno v5 to Release: Mixing Inside Suno — Best-Practices Playbook - Jack Righteous

 16:9 cover for “Suno v5 to Release: Mixing Inside Suno — Best-Practices Playbook” with JR logo, JackRighteous.com branding, and neon waveform on a dark background.

-Verify in your UI each session: stem count/naming, upload limits, Studio availability/per-track controls, MIDI export.
+Verify in your UI each session: stem count/naming, upload limits, Studio availability/per-track controls, and any export options (WAV/stems/alt mixes).

 Scope & verify

-Finish a track inside Suno v5 using Song Editor and, if available, Studio.
-Use a DAW only for detailed EQ/comp/limiting or stem replacement.
+This playbook is for finishing a track inside Suno v5 using Song Editor and, if enabled on your plan/UI, Studio.
+Use a DAW only when you need precision EQ/comp/limiting, or when you’re replacing parts (human vocal, live instrument, etc.).

 Back to top ↑